SAP/ui5-typescript/packages/dts-generator/README.md

 `npm install @ui5/dts-generator --save-dev`

 You can then use the tool either from the command line as CLI or from your own NodeJS code using its APIs.
 Make sure to use at least version 3.x of the dts-generator, as its usage and API changed vastly compared to previous versions 2.x and below!<br>
 There is a complete [example for using one of the APIs a few sections below](#generatefromobjects-example).
-A simple CLI call looks like this:
+A simple CLI call looks like this (you can use the value of the `apiObject` from the sample as content of the API json file):

 `npx @ui5/dts-generator <api_json_file> --targetFile <dts_target_file>`